Waibakul, Anakalang and Surroundings

 If you want to see traditional houses with alang instead of corrugated iron roofs in the Anakalang area, you have to go a few kilometres off the main paths.
 There are still original villages on all the hills on the edges of the Anakalang Plains.
 My tip: Drive the road to Mamboro and then turn right at Praimadeta and explore one of the paved roads before or behind the river.
 Or drive towards Mata Yangu, see below...

 From Gallubakul a road leads to the south coast again.
 After about 35 km to the southeast, in the middle of Manupeu Tanah Daru (Tanadaru) National Park, you reach the bays and beaches Konda, Maloba and Aili.
-In older guidebooks this is named usually "Kondamaloba" - the new tourist name shall be "Tanahmas".
+In older guidebooks this is named usually "Kondamaloba" - the new touristic name shall be "Tanahmas".
 The way to get there is through agricultural areas, cocoa plantations and then through hilly terrain overgrown with Alang grass.
 From the park entrance with a height of 650 meters begins the descent into these bays.
 Finally, the road splits.
 The steep descends to the bays Konda and Maloba are being renovated once again.
 The bay Konda (east) is fairly dry and is only recently settled.
 The beach is black and mostly sandy and shallow.
 The surf is steady but not dangerous.
 The beach is 5 km long with some impressive rock barriers in between.
 The bays Maloba and Aili (west) are tropical green and with a lot of flowers.
 The Sendi Praigaya River plain is overgrown with jungle.
 Many monkeys, birds, and butterflies live in it.
 Inland there is the small village Maloba.
 In the bay are 2 small rock islands.
 Formerly women got buried at the island close to the beach, on the island in the middle of the bay the men.
 The 2 km long Maloba beach has pleasant surf.
 The two smaller Aili beaches are sold and fenced.
 Guarded by a man in a white uniform, only potential villa buyers are let in.
+The construction of a luxury hotel is stalled because the road to it has eroded.

 Halfway down to Maloba you will reach other beaches which are open to the sea.
 These beaches are rather stony.
 The way is not worth it.